huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] A cosmetic cream
 - [x] A harpoon gun

-#### What was the name of the oldest daughter on “The Brady Bunch”?
+#### What was the name of the oldest daughter on "The Brady Bunch"?

 - [x] Marica
 - [ ] Jan